Sherry-Xu/Deep-Switching-State-Space-Model/README.md

 - The specific source and description of the data can be found in the paper -- Section 4.1 (**Simulations**) and Section 4.2 (**Real data analysis**).

-- By default, the script loads the pre-trained checkpoint for inference.
+- By default, the script loads the pre-trained checkpoint located at `results/checkpoints/<dataset_name>/checkpoint.tar` for inference.
 If you want to retrain from scratch, add --train, for example:
 ```bash
 python main.py -p Pacific --train
 ```
-It will save the best checkpoint to `results/checkpoints/<dataset_name>/`.
+In this mode, the best checkpoint will be saved to `results/checkpoints/<dataset_name>/best.tar`.

 3. Generate tables